KenjiImbault/fractal-visualizer-python/README.md

 ## TODO:

-Fix: If the real part of the complex number is 0, the "checkIfInsideSet function always returns "1"
+Fix: If the size of the matrix is too big, there is a black vertical line where the real part is equal to 0.

 Remove the math.h header file, and implement the math function myself.